infernojs/inferno-website/src/docs/guides/getting-started.md

 ```

 Because performance is an important aspect of this library, we want to show you how to optimize your application even further.
-In the example below we optimize the diffing process by using JSX **$HasVNodeChildren** to predefine children shape compile time.
+In the example below we optimize the diffing process by using JSX **$HasTextChildren** to predefine children shape compile time.
-Then we create text vNode using `Inferno.createTextVNode`.
+**$HasTextChildren** can be used when the children is just text.

 ```jsx
 import { createTextVNode, render, Component } from 'inferno';